 In a case of partisan gerrymandering, Indiana Democrats brought up that their voices were being suppressed because of the 1981 redistricting plan.
 This case was noteworthy, because it looked at whether gerrymandering could be considered legal.
 In this case, it was ruled that it was, in fact, legal.

 In this 2004 case, three Pennsylvania residents alleged that the state had devised the districts to lean the election of congressional representatives toward the Republican party.
 Though it was hotly debated, this case ruled that gerrymandering was unconstitutional, turning over the Davis v.
 Bandemer ruling.

 2018 Gerrymandering Cases

 Gerrymandering is alive and well in the political arena.
-In 2018, there were several cases that were presented to courts for partisan gerrymandering after the 2018 elections.
-Currently, the issue of political gerrymandering and its legality is one that doesn't have a clear answer.
+There were several cases in 2018 that were presented to courts for partisan gerrymandering after the 2018 elections.
+Currently, the issue of political gerrymandering and its legality is one that doesn’t have a clear answer.

 Origins of Gerrymandering

-With a name like gerrymandering, you have to wonder a bit where the term came from.
+With a name like gerrymandering, you have to wonder where the term came from.